Alzheimer’s Expert San Bernardino –

 Alzheimer’s is currently affecting over 5 million Americans and is expected to double in just over 3 decades.
-While this disease is costing Americans over $440 billion per year, targeted pharmaceutical therapies have done nothing to delay or reverse this devastating disease.
+While this disease is costing Americans over $440 billion per year, targeted pharmaceutical therapies have done nothing to delay this devastating disease.

 Drug companies are trying to treat symptoms instead of the cause of the disease.